 This course has four assignments.
 You have unlimited attempts for each assignment.
-Any attempt made between 0-24h after the deadline will receive a 15% late penalty.
-Any attempt made between 24-48h after the deadline will receive a 30% late penalty.
-Any attempt made between 48-72h after the deadline will receive a 45% late penalty.
-Any attempt made 72h or more after the deadline will receive a 100% late penalty.
-Your grade on the assignment will be your highest grade from all your attempts taking any late penalties into account.
+For any attempt made between 0-24h after the deadline, a 15% late penalty will be applied to the entire attempt.
+For any attempt made between 24-48h after the deadline, a 30% late penalty will be applied to the entire attempt.
+For any attempt made between 48-72h after the deadline, a 45% late penalty will be applied to the entire attempt.
+For any attempt.
+For any attempt made between 48-72h after the deadline, a 45% late penalty will be applied to the entire attempt.
+For any attempt made 72h or more after the deadline, a 100% late penalty will be applied to the entire attempt.